USDA-SCINet/scinet-site/sn_collections/_guides/software/singularity.md

 ## Container Images

-Apptainer executes a container from an Apptainer/Singularity container image either created by the user or downloaded from Singularity Library [https://cloud.sylabs.io/library](https://cloud.sylabs.io/library), and can also import and execute Docker [https://www.docker.com/](https://www.docker.com/) container images, either directly uploaded by the user, or downloaded from Docker Hub [https://hub.docker.com/](https://hub.docker.com/).
+Apptainer executes a container from an Apptainer/Singularity container image either created by the user or downloaded from [Singularity Library](https://cloud.sylabs.io/library), and can also import and execute [Docker](https://www.docker.com/) container images, either directly uploaded by the user, or downloaded from [Docker Hub](https://hub.docker.com/).

 BioContainers is a "community-driven project that provides the infrastructure and basic guidelines to create, manage and distribute Bioinformatics [Docker] containers with special focus in Proteomics, Genomics, Transcriptomics and Metabolomics."

-BioContainers can be obtained either via docker [https://hub.docker.com/u/biocontainers/](https://hub.docker.com/u/biocontainers/) or via Quay [https://quay.io/](https://quay.io/)
+BioContainers can be obtained either via [Docker Hub](https://hub.docker.com/u/biocontainers/) or via [Quay](https://quay.io/) (see the [BioContainers section](#biocontainers) below for details).

-For leveraging GPU using containers, Nvidia provides a container library NGC. [https://ngc.nvidia.com/catalog/all](https://ngc.nvidia.com/catalog/all)
+For leveraging GPU using containers, Nvidia provides a container library [NGC](https://ngc.nvidia.com/catalog/all).

 > NGC offers a comprehensive catalog of GPU-accelerated software for deep learning, machine learning, and HPC.
 NGC containers deliver powerful and easy-to-deploy software proven to deliver the fastest results.
 By taking care of the plumbing, NGC enables users to focus on building lean models, producing optimal solutions and gathering faster insights.